JoshiShriya/Cyber-Sirens/vaishnavi.md

 # Vaishnavi Gudimella

-I'm a first year Computer Science at Western University!!
+I'm a first year Computer Science student at Western University!!

 ## Two Truths and a Lie